wlsf82/protractor-helper/docs/EXAMPLES.md

 describe("foo", () => {
   it("bar", () => {
     // ...
-    // Here all the protractor-helper methods use the default timeout.
+    // Here all the protractor-helper methods use the default timeout (5000 ms).

     protractorHelper.setTimeout(1000);